arx-research/libhalo/docs/desktop-cli.md

 3. Done!
 The binaries will be produced in `cli/dist` subdirectory.

 **Note:** Due to the fact that the CLI tool is using `nfc-pcsc` library, it has to include a native Node module for interacting with PC/SC.
-Thus, the halocli binary has to be built separately on each platform.
+Thus, the `halocli` binary has to be built separately on each native platform.
-Although `pkg` tool is able to generate binaries for different operating systems, only the binary matching your operating system will be operating correctly.